Meet the Pro Wrestling Stories Team!

 Stosh Jonjak is a lifelong mark who proudly jobs to his three kiddos.
 A researcher by day who bends guitar strings at night, Stosh has never been afraid to wear Zubaz in public.

-Lanny Poffo, formerly known as “The Genius” and “Leaping Lanny” of the WWF, is a published author, motivational speaker, host of The Genius Cast podcast, and brother of WWE Hall of Famer “Macho Man” Randy Savage.
+The late-great Lanny Poffo, formerly known as “The Genius” and “Leaping Lanny” of the WWF, was a published author, motivational speaker, host of Pro Wrestling Stories’ The Genius Cast podcast, and brother of WWE Hall of Famer “Macho Man” Randy Savage.

 April Hunter is a television writer, short story author, and blogger.
 Her work appears in a variety of publications, including RxMuscle, Page & Spine, Medium, and European journal FONT.
 She is a model and former pro wrestler and can be heard on The A Show with April Hunter & Aron Stevens.